layoutBox/StackViewLayout/README.md

 * **`alignSelf(_: AlignSelf)`**
 The `alignSelf` property controls how a child aligns in the cross direction, overriding the `alignItems` of the parent.
 For example, if children are flowing vertically, `alignSelf` will control how the flex item will align horizontally.

-The `auto` value means use the flex container `alignItems` property.
+The `auto` value means use the stack view `alignItems` property.
 See `alignItems` for documentation of the other values.

 <br/>